-Query goal: Do not let the system to do extra work.
+Goal Do not let the system to do extra work.
 Checking a constraint with an AFTER trigger means that the trigger procedure will be executed after the data modification and if the check fails, then the system has to do extra work to roll back the changes.

-Notes about the query: The Tr subquery has been created based on the subquery of INFORMATION_SCHEMA.triggers view.
+Notes The Tr subquery has been created based on the subquery of INFORMATION_SCHEMA.triggers view.
 In the returned body of routine the query replaces each newline character with the line break (br) tag for the better readability in case the query result is displayed in a web browser.
 The query does not take into account constraint triggers because these should indeed be AFTER triggers.

-Query type: Problem detection (Each row in the result could represent a flaw in the design)
+Type Problem detection (Each row in the result could represent a flaw in the design)

-Query reliability: Medium (Medium number of false-positive results)
+Reliability Medium (Medium number of false-positive results)

-Query license: MIT License
+License MIT License

-Fixing suggestion: If you do not use constraint triggers for implementing check of a constraint, then use BEFORE triggers for this purpose.
+Fixing Suggestion If you do not use constraint triggers for implementing check of a constraint, then use BEFORE triggers for this purpose.

-Data source: INFORMATION_SCHEMA+system catalog
+Data Source INFORMATION_SCHEMA+system catalog

 WITH Tr AS (SELECT